ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 docker image list
 REPOSITORY   TAG       IMAGE ID   CREATED   SIZE
 ```
-### Container Setup
+### Container setup
-Since we will be using dockerised builds, let us set up a container to build in.
-Looking at how pre-requisites are installed will hopefully show why it's better to not do this on the host directly.

-Let us examine the general container execution script
+Set up a container to perform the build in.
+A container execution script is provided.
+See the help for more information.
 ```bash { command_line="ubuntu@ip-10-0-0-164:~/rd-infra | 3-17" }
 cd container-scripts/
 ./container.sh -h